 There are two basic types of currencies in the frequent flyer world.
 There are airline miles you earn with Delta, United, and other airlines.
 And then there are credit card points you can use to buy down the cash price of airfare.
 And there are big differences between credit card points and airline miles.

 With Chase Ultimate Rewards, you get the best of both worlds.
 You get the simplicity of Chase’s travel portal, where you can use the points you’ve earned to book airfare directly.
 It’s the easiest way to use points, our favorite way to book cheap flight deals, and it also allows you to keep earning miles with the airline you fly on.

 Chase isn’t alone in that regard.
-American Express and Citi both allow cardholders to book directly with airlines or transfer points to travel partners.
-Capital One will join that group sometime next month by introducing transfer partners.
+American Express, Capital One, and Citi all allow cardholders to book directly with airlines or transfer points to travel partners.
+And you can also book directly through each bank’s travel portal using points.

 But on the whole, Chase is better.
 While other banks give their users just 1 cent per point for travel when booking direct, Chase ups the ante.
 Cardholders of the Chase Sapphire Preferred get 1.25 cents per point.
 The Chase Sapphire Reserve is even better, getting you 1.5 cents per point.

 That combination of value and versatility is why we’ve named the Chase Sapphire Preferred the best starter travel rewards card.
 It’s also why the Chase Sapphire Reserve earned our endorsement as the #1 travel rewards credit card.

 And it’s what makes Chase credit cards the perfect place to start with points and miles.
 But there’s another important factor that could make it imperative to start with Chase.

 Chase is one of the stingiest banks when it comes to approving applications for credit cards.
 Some advanced planning can help you beat the sting.